hot3dx/RotoDraw3D-DirectX-12/README.md

 ## 1) at least 8 gb ram ##
 ## 2)intel hd graphics or a DirectX 12 capable graphics card ##
 ## 3) WinPixEventRuntime version=1.0.210209001 nuget package ##
-## 4) Microsoft.UI.Xaml version 2.5.0 nuget package
+## 4) Microsoft.UI.Xaml 2.6.0-prerelease.210405001 (version 2.5.0 will work but the prerelease is so much better)nuget package

 Setup for pen, mouse, or touchpad. a pen is best